Kiev woos oligarchs, bolstering east against Putin

 REGIONAL POWER

-Perhaps most important for the eastern elite, however, was a promise of a constitution offering "decentralisation", rather than "federalism" - seen as a recipe for regions breaking away.
+Perhaps most important for the eastern elite, however, was a promise of a constitution offering "decentralization", rather than "federalism" - seen as a recipe for regions breaking away.

 That was welcomed by Donetsk mayor Oleksander Lukianchenko when he addressed a regional congress of Yanukovich's Party of Regions on Friday.
 The party, previously a vehicle to assert presidential authority nationwide, was debating its role without its leader and shorn of its status as the "party of power".